codeburnerframework/router/README.md

 ##Instalation

 ###Manual
-[Download the zip](https://github.com/codeburnerframework/routing/archive/master.zip) and extract into your directory, then include the `bootstrap.php` file, and that's it!.
+[Download the zip](https://github.com/codeburnerframework/routing/archive/master.zip) and extract into your directory, then include the `src/bootstrap.php` file, and that's it!.

 ###Composer
 Add `codeburner/routing` to your `composer.json` file.